kanishka-linux/reminiscence/README.md

 * Once nginx config file is properly configured, start/enable nginx.service.
 For detailed instructions take a look at this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) or refer this [wiki](https://wiki.archlinux.org/index.php/Nginx).
 There are some barebone instructions available [here](http://gunicorn.org/index.html#deployment), which users might find useful.

+* When using gunicorn as web server and nginx as reverse proxy, it is necessary to add static files of admin interface to the **static** folder.
+Otherwise, admin interface won't render properly.
+Users can do it manually.
+Or alternatively, they can modify setting.py file and add

+        STATIC_ROOT = os.path.join(BASE_DIR, "static")

+to it.
+After that collect staticfiles using command

+        $ python manage.py collectstatic

+Once staticfiles of admin have been collected in the **static** folder, users should remove **STATIC_ROOT** from settings.py, before running the web server.

 # Motivation